sipeed/MaixPy-v1/build.md

 * Configure project

-Usually, Just use the default configuration.
+Usually, just use the default configuration.

-If you want to custom project modules, execute command:
+If you want to customsize project modules, execute command:

 ```
 python3 project.py menuconfig